stat545ubc-2021/functionsjuliafast/assignment_1b.md

   if(!is.data.frame(dataframe)) {
     stop('You have entered an input that is not a dataframe.
-Please use a dataframe for the dataframe input') }
+Please use a dataframe for the dataframe input.
+Class type of the variable you entered is: ', class(dataframe))
+    }

   if(!calculations_x$is.character) {
     stop('You have entered a non-character or non-factor input.
-Please enter a character or factor variable for the x input', class(calculations_x$class))
+Please enter a character or factor variable for the x input.
+Class type of the variable you entered is: ', class(calculations_x$class))
   }

   if(!calculations_y$is.numeric) {
     stop('You have entered a non-numeric, non-integer, or non-double input.
-Please enter a variable of a numeric, integer, or double class for the y input', class(calculations_y$class))
+Please enter a variable of a numeric, integer, or double class for the y input.
+Class type of the variable you entered is: ', class(calculations_y$class))
   }